 Candidate 1: This person was in my original class.
 He/she was clearly one of the better workers throughout the year and received one of the highest scores on the final.
-Although their final grade was not an “A+,” I would have nothing but good things to say about them.
+Although their final grade was not “100%,” I would have nothing but glowing things to say about them.

 The BBWAA clearly would decline both candidates.
 They would say that Candidate 1 (Dale Murphy) wasn’t good enough because he didn’t get as good of a final score as one of the cheaters so they would cancel the search and post the job opening again.

-Also, when Murphy first became eligible, it came at a time when the power numbers in his prime were no longer impressive because of what guys like McGwire and Sosa were doing to rewrite the record book.
-In fact, the first time Murphy was on the ballott (1999), MLB was coming off a year in which 10 players matched or exceeded his season high in homers in that previous season alone to help make his accomplishments look less than they were right off the bat in his quest for Hall of Fame addmittance.
+When Murphy first became eligible, it came at a time when the power numbers in his prime were no longer impressive because of what guys like McGwire and Sosa were doing to rewrite the record book.
+The first time Murphy was on the ballott (1999), MLB was coming off a year in which 10 players matched or exceeded his season high in homers in that previous season alone to help make his accomplishments look less than they were in his quest for Hall of Fame addmittance.
 If you look at that list, I’d be willing to bet that most of them were juicers, too (McGwire 70, Sosa 66, Griffey 56, Vaughn 50, Belle 49, Canseco 46, V. Castilla 46, J. Gonzalez 45, M. Ramirez 45, Galarraga 44).

 As I have said, Murphy wouldn’t have remained a top 27 home run hitter of all-time because it was inevitable that he would have been passed by names such as Pujols, Griffey, and the Big Hurt, among others.
-However, I do have a problem with plenty of names above him too, such as a proven steroid users like Jason Giambi and Jose Canseco, to name a few.
+However, I do have a problem with plenty of names above him too, such as a proven steroid users like Jason Giambi and Jose Canseco.

-When I ultimately look at who passed Murphy into 54th place on the all-time home run list it is sickening because I firmly believe that Murphy would still be easily within the top 50, and probably the top 40, in the history of the game if it wasn’t for the cheaters.
-I also firmly believe that if the BBWAA comprehended this better that they may have been willing to give Murphy more support.
+When I ultimately look at who passed Murphy into 60th place on the all-time home run list it is sickening because I firmly believe that Murphy would still be in the top 50, and possibly top 40, if it wasn’t for the cheaters.
+I also firmly believe that if the BBWAA comprehended this they may have been willing to give Murphy more support.